dlowe/nnet/README.markdown

 files to classify.
 The program will output one line per successfully-classified file, with the filename and the classification, a number between 0 and 1.

-The interpretation of the classification depends on how the network was trained, but is geared toward interpretation as a *probability* or a *confidence*.
+The interpretation of the classification number depends on how the network was trained, but it's geared toward interpretation as a *probability* or a *confidence*.

 ## Training

     ./prog -<n_iterations> corpus1/ [...] corpus0/ < start.net > end.net

-To train the network, one must specify a starting network (on stdin), two or more corpora (directories containing training data), and the number of training iterations to run.
+To train a network, one must specify a starting network (on stdin), two or more corpora (directories containing training data), and the number of training iterations to run.
 The program will write some progress data to stderr and, when it's done, will serialize the network to stdout.